VDA5050/VDA5050/VDA5050_EN_V1.md

 Thus, the master control can detect a disconnection event by subscribing the connection topics of all AGVs.
 The disconnection is detected via a heartbeat that is exchanged between the broker and the client.
 The interval is configurable in most brokers and should be set around 15 seconds.
+The Quality of Service level for the `connection` topic shall be 1 - At Least Once.

 The suggested last will topic structure is: